The BEST Vegan Meatball Subs! Loaded with beans, Italian spices, and marinara on a toasty bun. Vegan, gluten-free, and kid-friendly!

 Bean Balls.
 Bean Ball Subs.
 Mushroom Meatball Sandwiches.
 Vegan Paleo Meatless Meaty Meatball Sub Sandwiches.
 What?

 The bottom line is that I made you meatless balls because I love you and I love anything that’s a vehicle for marinara sauce atop a toasty bun.
+You know my Easy Vegan Lasagna is the best thing since sliced bread.
 I’m the girl that asks for a side of tomato sauce with, um, everything.
 Like hold the cheese and double the sauce on that ‘za, mkay?

 These balls have been a long time coming.
 One of my all time favorite meals in Columbus is the eggplant meatball sub at one of our only vegetarian restaurants, Whole World.
 It’s so good that my carnivrous boyf happily eats it without worrying his muscles will shrink.
 The rich marinara, the house-made whole grain bun, the most fantastical meatless meatballs…I mean I can barley write about it without salivating.